 ► Use the "Music-specific databases" tab of this guide to learn about databases just for finding music articles.

-Use the Journal & Article Locator to find the full-text.
+► If you already have a citation for a specific article, use the Journal & Article Locator to find the full-text.
 After entering the journal name, issue, author, article title, you will be directed to specific database(s) that contain the article you are looking for.